nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   Use case resumes at step 6.
 * 4c.
 The module and lesson exist in the contact's module set.
     * 4c1.
-EduMate throws an error message.
+EduMate shows an error message.

 **Use case: UC15 - Untag a module from a contact**